WandaVision release dates: When does each episode of the Marvel show air on Disney Plus?

-WandaVision, one of Marvel's weirdest shows ever, premiered not one but two episodes on Disney Plus on Jan.
+WandaVision, one of Marvel's weirdest shows ever, premiered two episodes on Disney Plus on Jan.
 15. The show's operating similarly to The Mandalorian by taking the relax-at-the-end-of-the-week spot.

 After the initial two-episode drop, Disney has assumed a more regimented scheduling, releasing one episode each week.
 That means we'll have all nine episodes of the first MCU Phase Four series by the first week of March (don't worry, there will swiftly be more Marvel content in The Falcon and the Winter Soldier, premiering a fortnight later).